 The works on view present a wide range of subjects, from the controversial transformation of New York in the mid-twentieth century by city official Robert Moses to the affirmation of a vital Indigenous presence in the face of institutionalized colonialism.
 They draw from distinct visual traditions, including Southern handcraft, sixteenth-century architecture, history painting, and hard-edge abstraction.
 Through their varied interests and formal approaches, all of these artists assert the relevance of individual experience and perspective to address concerns that are global in scale and effect.
 In the words of artist Torkwase Dyson, this exhibition is not just about “the way we connect...but understanding also the waters that are between us.”

 The exhibition is organized by Elisabeth Sherman, assistant curator, and Margaret Kross, curatorial assistant.

 Major support for Between the Waters is provided by John R. Eckel, Jr. Foundation.

-Generous support is provided by Jackson Tang as part of the Whitney’s emerging artists series.
+Generous support is provided by Jackson Tang.

 Erin Jane Nelson